Creditors like Think Mutual Bank cannot harass you over a debt. You have rights under the law, and we will stop the harassment once and for all.

 - If I pay this debt, will I receive written confirmation from Think Mutual Bank confirming the payment and settlement terms?

 These are not the only things to consider when dealing with debt collectors.
 We are here to help you answer the questions above, and much more.
-Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Think Mutual Bank, we at Agruss Law Firm are here to help you.
+Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Think Mutual Bank, we at Mike Agruss Law are here to help you.

 Top Debt Collection Violations